maishaluv/Analyst-Portfolio/README.md

 Currently, I hold a vital role in telecommunications, collaborating closely with business stakeholders to establish and maintain secondary controls that protect against revenue leakages.
 This role marries my creative problem-solving approach with the rigor of data analytics.

 However, my aspirations extend beyond telecommunications.
 I envision a diverse approach to data, and I am passionate about exploring its applications across various industries.
 My ongoing project, the Toy Sales analysis, is just one example of how I utilize Python for data generation, MySQL for in-depth data analysis, and Tableau for engaging data visualization.
-I am also dedicated to documenting project requirements, Service Level Agreements (SLAs), and the intricacies of our ETL (Extract, Transform, Load) processes.
+I am also dedicated to documenting project requirements, Service Level Agreements (SLAs), and the intricacies of the ETL (Extract, Transform, Load) processes.

 This repository is a testament to my expertise in Excel, SQL, Business Intelligence, Python, and my dedication to innovative problem-solving.
 I am eager to bring my diverse and creative data-driven approach to contribute to the success of your organization.